 Russell Fork Whitewater Outfitters - Guided Rafting Trips

 If you want to run the Russell Fork without being an expert kayaker, book a guided commercial raft trip with one of the outfitters working the river during the October release season.
 Outfitters typically include gear, professional river guides, safety kayakers, shuttle from a base camp to the put-in, and lunch.
 Trips fill fast - book months ahead.
-Two regional outfitters historically running the Russell Fork are Adventure Mendoza (book direct) and Cantrell's Ultimate Rafting; availability changes year to year, so confirm before counting on a specific operator.
-The Breaks Interstate Park visitor center can also point you at currently active operators.
+Operators change year to year; the Breaks Interstate Park visitor center can point you at currently active outfitters.

 River / section